 Fentafriddle is a group of farm buildings half-way up southern side of Trebarwith Valley.
-Fentafriddle was once a mill, fed by the spring.
-In Cornish Fenter means "spring" and friddle is thought to be a corruption of frosyel meaning "gushing".
+Fentafriddle was once a mill, fed by the spring and, later, powered by a donkey.
+In Cornish, Fenter means "spring" and friddle is thought to be a corruption of frosyel meaning "gushing".
 The settlement dates back to mediaeval times, mentioned in records of 1437.
 Until the early 20th Century, it was part of the estate of the Earl of Wharncliffe.
-Many of farm building have been converted into luxury holiday accommodation, but until the start of the 21st Century, it was a working farm.
+Many of the farm buildings have been converted into luxury holiday accommodation, though the land around them is still farmed.

 - Cross the stile onto the track and turn left.
 Follow the track uphill along the left hedge until you reach the second gate on your left.

 - Cross the stile next to the gate on the left and walk diagonally across the field to a gate in the opposite corner.

 - Cross the stile next to the gate and walk along the left hedge until you reach a gate.

 - Go through the gate and cross the final field to a gate opposite.